WumpusTheCoder/AnnoyingBot/README.md

 2. Make a new project on Pycharm to make a venv file (or do it yourself)
 3. In either python or on your code editor, run the program and wait for it to say: Bot Online and Connected.

+                                                          -OR-
+1. Download PreMade.zip
+2. Keep al the files in the same location but extract it anywhere on your pc
+3. Run the python file (all the plugins needed for this bot is in a premade venv folder so no need to make your own!)

 # The Credits & a Bit More

 If you like this project and wish to see more commands, please star this project as it helps me GREATLY in exposure.